Why is My AC Not Blowing Cold Air?

 You Need to Call in an Air Conditioner Professional

 Once the hot weather hits, you know you’ll need a powerful air conditioner in your home.
-If you experience your AC not blowing cold air, you may find yourself and your family in a miserable condition within a few hours.
+If you experience your AC not blowing cold air, blowing hot air, or you feel the thermostat doesn’t match air temperature, you may find yourself and your family in a miserable condition within a few hours.

 Previous